-FAV26 BMM Weston Ltd (parcel 2) land at Brent Road
+FAV23 BMM Weston Ltd (parcel 2) land at Brent Road

-- 1. BMM Weston Parcel 2 (see figure 31) is allocated Residential development (Use Class C). - 2.
-Development should: - a.
-Include the retention of the BMM Weston Office Building; - b. enhance the setting of listed buildings around the site; - c. complement the character of Faversham Conservation Area, including the brick wall to the site boundary; - d. take account of the topography and prominence of the site.
+1. BMM Weston Parcel 2 (see figure 31) is allocated Residential development (Use Class C).

+2. Development should:

+- a.
+Include the retention of the BMM Weston Office Building; - b. enhance the setting of listed buildings around the site; - c. preserve or enhance the character or appearance of Faversham Conservation Area, including retention of the brick wall to the site boundary; - d. take account of the topography and prominence of the site.